7 Reasons Why You Have Ants in the House Ants in the House: 7 Ways Ants Could Be Finding Their Way Inside

 Curious about the ants roaming your home?
 Here’s why you may see these little critters indoors.

-You Have Cracks In Your Walls
+1. You Have Cracks In Your Walls

 Ants can effortlessly infiltrate your home through small cracks and gaps, no matter the source.
 Here are a few areas ants may utilize to sneak inside:

-- Foundation and wall cracks
+• Foundation and wall cracks

-- Gaps between doors and surrounding walls
+• Gaps between doors and surrounding walls

-- Transitions between walls and windows
+• Transitions between walls and windows

-- Small holes near pipes, vents, or electrical lines
+• Small holes near pipes, vents, or electrical lines

-- Water lines accessed by exterior hose spigots
+• Water lines accessed by exterior hose spigots

-They Crawl Through Open Windows
+2. They Crawl Through Open Windows

-Spring and summer weather may tempt us to throw open our windows for a breath of fresh air.
 However, the windows may welcome more than just the breeze.
 Even with the window closed, ants can still enter through tiny gaps in the caulking or the weep vent, that little hole on the outer window frame that allows moisture to escape the window pane.

 Wooden window frames, in particular, are susceptible to moisture, making them prone to rot—a perfect invitation for carpenter ants searching for a new home.
-To prevent ants from exploiting these entry points, inspect the screens, window panes, and wood annually to ensure everything is in working order.

-They’re Looking for Food
+3. They’re Looking for Food

 Pet food, garbage cans, and improperly sealed food containers are all irresistible temptations for these tiny scavengers.
 Sweet treats like sugar, honey, and syrup also hold a particular allure for many ant species, meaning your fruit and pantry sugar aren’t safe from their clutches.

-They’re Seeking Shelter
+4. They’re Seeking Shelter

-- Protection from the Elements: When the weather turns extreme, like during heavy rain or scorching heat waves, ants could seek shelter in our homes to escape the harsh outdoor conditions.
+You may have ants in your house if the weather outside is poor.
+These pests may seek shelter indoors if they lack favorable conditions outdoors.
+When the weather turns extreme, like during heavy rain or scorching heat waves, ants could seek shelter in our homes to escape the harsh outdoor conditions.

-Scent Trails Bring Them Indoors
+5. Scent Trails Bring Them Indoors

 Once ants find a promising food source, they will leave behind a trail of pheromones as they return to the colony.
 These pheromones act as a chemical breadcrumb trail, guiding other ants from the nest to the food source.